 - Find A Doula – Doulas are fabulous for a great birth experience.
 Mine was seriously AMAZING for August.
 She stayed with us for almost two whole days… in the same clothes, sleeping on the hospital couch.
 Hiring a doula can help you accomplish your birth goals, and those who use doulas are less likely to need interventions.

-- Get The Nursery Finished – Just the necessities, like a dresser, crib (although it may be a while until baby transitions to a crib in their own room), and all the clothing, blankets, diapers, etc. organized.
+- Get The Nursery Finished – Just the necessities, like a dresser, crib (although it may be a while until baby transitions to a crib in their own room), and all the clothing, blankets, diapers, maybe even something like this 2 in 1 pushchair, etc. organized.
 Or just have a place/space for baby.
 We decided not to do a baby room this time around.
 Baby will be staying in our room until a year, and we decided to simply use our TV stand, that is actually a dresser, to keep all of baby clothes.
 We will see if it works.
 It was a way to not have to buy another dresser.

 - Place Bassinet or Pack-n-Play in Your Room – The American Pediatrics recommends rooming in until 12 months.
 If you are not planning to co-sleep (note: for safety reasons I just want to mention the safest place for baby is in a crib or basinet, but that is up to you my friends), then having a small bassinet or pack-n-play will do it’s job.